 Managing The Creative Process

 Animation can involve anything from drawing, painting, modeling, or even simply gathering ideas for a brand new concept, Animation is derived from the word “animate” which means “to liven up”, and fulfill it with life, As the name suggests animation is basically an effort in making static things move from one direction to another as if it is alive.
 With the advancement in media and technology, the process has become quite easier and the method of creating and recording objects of animation can now be accomplished in several ways, hence bringing out new animations depending on how it works.
 Along with that, an animator is supposed to spend the maximum amount of time in creative meetings and discussions with other fellow animators and teammates to brainstorm ideas and come up with amazing animation plans that fulfill all the parts in terms of style and comedy.

 After long and tiring discussions and meetings here comes the time for developing concept art and making storyboards. concepts arts are kind of sketches or color drawings that are animated whereas storyboards are rough drafts that are then finalized and prepared for animation.

 Taking a short break is good

 Amidst all the brainstorming developing concept art and storyboarding things get a little overwhelming for the animators and that is where a short break is needed to revive the lost energy.
-It is a good practice to take short breaks of 45 minutes to 1 hour in between the tasks so that the mind is not worn down.
-But its not common sometimes things get so busy that animators have to stay at the same time for hours and hours to get the job done.
+It is a good practice to take short breaks of 45 minutes to 1 hour in between tasks so that the mind is not worn down.
+But it's not common sometimes things get so busy that animators have to stay at the same time for hours and hours to get the job done.
 This happens when the animator is under the pressure of managing time constraints due to tight deadlines.
-While oppose to this there are also days when they are much relaxed and working while sipping a cup of coffee.
+While oppose to this there are also days when they are much more relaxed and working while sipping a cup of coffee.
 This job requires you to be quite flexible and at the same time adaptive.